thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 </pre>

 {: id="syntax-tables"}
-##  Syntax of the Table TML file
+##  Syntax of the table TML file

-The `TML` file for Scriptable Tables has a specific syntax.
+The `TML` file for Scriptable tables has a specific syntax.

 See the [Parameters](#parameters) section for details about the keywords used in this example.

 You may not see each of these parameters in your own TML files, depending on whether each variable is explicitly defined.
-For example, if you did not define an `index_priority` for your Table, the `index_priority` parameter does not appear.
-You can add that variable to the TML file to specify an index priority for the Table.
+For example, if you did not define an `index_priority` for your table, the `index_priority` parameter does not appear.
+You can add that variable to the TML file to specify an index priority for the table.

 <pre>
 <a href="#table">table</a>: